dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-smtp-client/sending-and-forwarding-messages/_index.md

 }
 ```

-## **Sending Stored Messages from Disc**
+### **Send Messages from Disc**

-EML files, (Outlook Express Electronic Mail files) contains an email's header, message body, and any attachments.
+EML files (Outlook Express Electronic Mail files) contain a header, message body, and attachments.
 Aspose.Email lets developers work with EML files in different ways.
 This article shows how to load EML files from disk and send them as emails with SMTP.
 You can load .eml files from disk or stream into the [MailMessage](https://reference.aspose.com/email/net/aspose.email/mailmessage/) class and send the email message using the [SmtpClient](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/) class.
 The [MailMessage](https://reference.aspose.com/email/net/aspose.email/mailmessage/) class is the main class for creating new email messages, loading email message files from disk or stream and saving the messages.
 The following C# code snippet shows how to send stored messages from the disc.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-email/Aspose.Email-for-.NET